 Selling on a ‘subject to planning’ basis

-The second strategy to sell land for housing development gets around the above mentioned challenges by agreeing to sell the site as a ‘conditional contract’ meaning the buyer won’t be committed to buy the site unless and until planning permission is has been secured.
+The second strategy to sell land for housing development gets around the above-mentioned challenges by agreeing to sell the site as a ‘conditional contract’ meaning the buyer won’t be committed to buying the site unless and until planning permission has been secured.
 Reducing the financial risk of the purchase in this way will increase the price the buyer is willing to pay for the land.
 It’s common for house builders to offer to buy land like this.

 Selling ‘subject to planning’ can take time, simply because of the length of time needed to plan and submit the planning application and wait for the decision to come through.
 It also means that there may be little urgency from the developers when preparing their offers since they know they can probably find an alternative site in the event that this one takes too long.

 What’s more, the buyer will have made some assumptions about the kind of planning permission they will get, which they will expect to see reflected in the land sale contract.
 If expectations are not met, they will be free to walk away from the deal.

 The planning risk for developers can be removed if the vendor gets planning permission before selling the land.
 We would recommend securing outline planning permission, which gives approval in principle to house building on the site but with detailed matters to be decided at a future date.
 Structured correctly, outline permission can help to maximise interest in the site when it is marketed for sale – providing the certainty that developers want but leaving enough flexibility for them to impose their own business models on the site.